 7. Have the graduate send handwritten thank-you notes within two weeks of receiving a gift.
 Why handwritten?
-(You know your graduate is probably going to ask you why he or she can’t just e-mail or text their thanks.)
-It takes extra effort to choose, purchase, and wrap a gift.
-The little extra effort it takes to handwrite the note is giving equal honor to the present.
+(You know your graduates are probably going to ask you why they can’t just email or text their thanks.)
+It takes extra effort to choose and purchase a gift.
+The extra effort it takes to handwrite the note is giving equal honor to the present.
 This applies to cash and gift cards, too.
 And no, Mom, you can’t write the notes yourself if your child is graduating from anything higher than kindergarten.
 You can sit next to your high school graduates and guide them through the process, but they need to write the cards.

 9. Invitations to graduation parties are sent at least two weeks in advance.
 Invitations to the ceremony are sent up to six weeks in advance, especially to anyone who is traveling from more than 100 miles away.

 10. Graduation announcements are mailed anytime between the day after and two weeks following the graduation.
 Why after?
-They’re informing your inner circle that you did graduate, not that you’re about to graduate.
+They’re informing others that you graduated, not that you’re about to graduate.

-11. One last tip for graduates: Do not register for gifts!
-Leave that for weddings and babies.
-As your manners mentor, I just have to tell you, it’s really tacky at this stage when Mom and Dad are still supposed to supply for your needs.
+11. One last tip for graduates: Don’t register for gifts!
+Leave that for your future wedding and baby showers.
+As your manners mentor, I have to tell you: it’s tacky at this stage when Mom and Dad are still supposed to supply your needs.
 When it comes to gifts, whether it’s something you would have chosen or not, know that it’s an expression of the person’s heart for you!
 However, if people ask you or your parents what you’d like, you can certainly answer their questions!

-Now for all us moms: whether our children are graduating from kindergarten, high school, or college, as a dear friend said to me recently, “Dry your tears and be glad you’re the age you are, and your children are the age they are.
+Now for all us moms: whether our children are graduating from kindergarten, high school, or college, as a dear friend once shared with me, “Dry your tears and be glad your children are the age they are.
 In ten years, you’ll look back and do anything to have them at this stage again!”
 She’s a wise and gracious lady who raised three happy, wonderful adults.
 Thank you, Jane Horn!